VEZY/PlantBiophysics.jl/docs/src/get_started.md

 meteo = Atmosphere(T = 20.0, Wind = 1.0, P = 101.3, Rh = 0.65)
 ```

 The [`Atmosphere`](@ref) also computes other variables based on the provided conditions, such as the vapor pressure deficit (VPD) or the air density (ρ).
-You can also provide them as inputs if necessary.
+You can also provide those variables as inputs if necessary.
 For example if you need another way of computing the VPD, you can provide it as follows:

 ```@example
 Atmosphere(T = 20.0, Wind = 1.0, P = 101.3, Rh = 0.65, VPD = 0.82)